kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

     - parent PSF is used to compute the edge map
     - same as P map from Fast Motion Deblurring :cite:`Cho2009` (deblur with parent, bilateral filter, shock filter, gradients)
 - Tikhonov regularization (here L2 regularization for k -> sparsity of kernel)
-- :red:`add variable explanation for comming formulas`
+- :red:`add variable explanation for coming formulas`
 - objective function is defined jointly on reference and matching view (more robust against noise)

 .. math:: :numbered: